tactics-osrs/DirectoryCleaner/README.md

 ## Notes

-I've added a failsafe to protect Windows system32 directory.
+* I've added a failsafe to protect Windows system32 directory.
-Added confirmation message which includes the users input directory to confirm prior to deletion.
+* Added confirmation message which includes the users input directory to confirm prior to deletion.
-Errorhandling added to detect non-existent/improperly input directory paths.
+* Errorhandling added to detect non-existent/improperly input directory paths.
-Included a 'help' feature.
+*Included a 'help' feature which will give a brief description of the functions of this script as well as how to obtain directories.